cuhu/laravel-skills-test/README.md

 We understand it can be difficult to express coding experience during an interview so as part of the selection process we have built a simple Laravel based interface to judge how you approach programming tasks.

-In this repository you will find a brand new Laravel install (as of 15th Feb 2021).
+In this repository you will find a brand new Laravel install (as of 15th Feb 2021), this contains some blade files styled with Tailwind CSS.

 We require you to take the static blade website files and convert to a dynamic website.
 We would like the following sections to be dynamically driven by a database/ data storage of your choice: